michalovadek/eurlex/README.md

 The `eurlex` R package attempts to significantly reduce the overhead associated with using SPARQL and REST APIs made available by the EU Publication Office and other EU institutions.
 Compared to pure web-scraping, the package provides more efficient and transparent access to data on European Union laws and policies.

+See the [vignette](https://michalovadek.github.io/eurlex/articles/eurlexpkg.html) for a walkthrough on how to use the package.
+Check function documentation for most up-to-date overview of features.
+Example use cases are shown in this [paper](https://www.tandfonline.com/doi/full/10.1080/2474736X.2020.1870150).

 ## Installation
 Install from CRAN via `install.packages("eurlex")`.